varunu28/Algorithmic-Programming/README.md

 # Algorithms and Data Structures

-I use this repository to store the solutions of problems which I solve from various online judges.I primarily use JAVA to solve the problems.
+I use this repository to store the solutions of problems which I solve from various online judges.I primarily use JAVA to solve the problems

 ### Online Judges for which I have kept solutions in this repo:
 1. Hackerrank